liquid-java/liquidjava-docs/pages/annotations/refinement-alias.md

 }
 ```

-This helps keep contracts shorter and easier to maintain by giving common constraints a domain-specific name.
+This helps keep contracts shorter and easier to maintain by giving common constraints a domain-specific name and reusing them in.